swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 // Implicitly 'nonisolated'
 func f() {}
 ```

+The naive approach is discussed in [alternatives considered](#dont-inherit-se-0466-carve-outs-for-default-actor-isolation).

 > [!NOTE]
 > **Divergence from [SE-0466]:** When compiled in Swift 5 language mode, SE-0466's `-default-isolation MainActor` marks the inferred isolation as preconcurrency, which is serialized into the public module interface as `@preconcurrency` and downgrades cross-actor diagnostics in downstream consumers to warnings. `default @MainActor` does not inherit this behavior.
 Inferred `@MainActor` based on `default` is treated like an explicit annotation, and the public interface contains no implicit `@preconcurrency`.